Breakout Area Furniture FAQs

-Will I need power sockets in a breakout area?
+Will I need power sockets in a staff lounge?

 Is there anywhere in the modern workplace where people don’t need power sockets?
-People need to charge phones, laptops and other devices, whether on their breaks or in meetings Breakout spaces will normally also be used as quiet spaces for work or to make calls.
-Power and data connections can be incorporated into sofa arms, fronts or sides.
-Plug sockets can even be built into canteen or side table tops.
+People need to charge phones, laptops and other devices, whether on their breaks or in meetings staff lounge areas will normally also be used as quiet spaces for work or to make calls.